dpretet/axi-crossbar/doc/architecture.md

 Improper protocol usage may lead to undefined behavior, which is not checked by the crossbar.

+### Cache Attributes Handling

+The `AxCACHE` signals encode the cacheability and buffering properties of a transaction, such as bufferable and cacheable behavior, and are primarily interpreted by memory and coherency-capable components.

+The AXI `AxCACHE` attributes are propagated through the crossbar without modification.
+These signals are not interpreted or used internally by the crossbar and are treated as sideband information.

+In particular, the crossbar does not implement any cache coherency mechanism and does not enforce any policy related to cacheability, bufferability, or allocation attributes conveyed by `AxCACHE`.

 ### AXI4-lite specificities

 AXI4-Lite is a simplified subset of AXI4 with the following characteristics: